Why Thinking Your Way Out of Anxiety Doesn't Always Work - And What to Do Instead

 Internal Family Systems therapy offers a reframe that many people find immediately useful: the anxious part of you isn't all of you, and it isn't the enemy.

-It's not either/or — it's sequence
+It's not either/or - it's sequencing

 Regulate first, then reflect.
 Body, then mind.
 When the nervous system is activated, start with breathwork, movement, or bilateral tapping to bring yourself back inside your window of tolerance.
 Once you're there, the cognitive tools become available again - reframing, journalling, defusion.